havanlocbk/havanlocbk/README.md

 ## Welcome to my page 👋

 Hi, my name is Ha Van Loc.
 I graduated from Ho Chi Minh University of Technology, majoring in Business Administration (School of Industrial Management).
-I am currently working as an Operations Coordinator in the Demand Generation industry.
+I am currently working as an Operations Coordinator - Data Management Specialist in the Demand Generation industry.
 I’m passionate about the data world — how it shapes our answers to business questions and helps uncover actionable insights.

 📫 Feel free to connect with me via: